ervinne13/gg-php-w-laravel-workshop/modules/15-purchasing-app/01-form.md

 In our advanced classes, we'll be updating our tests to include negative scenarios and apply validations.

 Test your real form in the browser and you should be able to see your input in the database.

+## Step 7 Avoiding Using the Real Database on Tests

+You may run faster tests and without affecting your real database by using an in memory SQLite database instead.

+To do this, create first a connection in the file `/config/database.php` and insert an entry in the `connections` array.